nickolas1/angular-vue-test/packages/fake-legacy-angular-app/README.md

 ###angular.json
 Add the vue script to the build definition.
 If supporting IE11, add the webcomponentsjs polyfill as well.
+(If the vue project is published to an npm repo, could use `node_modules/new-vue-stuff` instead of `../new-vue-stuff`.)
 ```
 "projects": {
   "architect": {